MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/bot-conversations/bots-conversations.md

 Microsoft Teams allows bots to send messages in either:

 * Teams - [Bots in channel conversations](~/concepts/bot-conversations/bots-conv-channel) require the user to @ mention the bot to invoke it in a channel.
-These are group conversations in a Teams channel.
 * Personal - [Bots in 1:1 conversations](~/concepts/bot-conversations/bots-conv-personal) do not require an @ mention - the user can just type.
 These are personal conversations with a single user.
 They are also called one-on-one or 1:1 chats.

 Not supported yet: